Scott Pearson | Executive Director

 Hannah Cousino | Equity and Fidelity Specialist

 Hannah Cousino supports the Equity and Fidelity Team with special education oversight and new school support.
-She conducts special education audits, oversees the internal review of new school conditions, and connects new schools with trainings and resources.
-Prior to joining DC PCSB, Ms. Cousino taught in public charter schools in Chicago and DC.
+She conducts special education audits, oversees the internal review of new school conditions, and connects new schools with training and resources.
+Prior to joining DCPCSB, Ms. Cousino taught in public charter schools in Chicago and DC.
 She holds a Bachelors of Arts in Government and English from Georgetown University and a Masters of Arts in Teaching Special Education from National-Louis University.